Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 As described above, Expression evaluation is an iterative and recursive transformation process.

-Here we give in a little more detail a single rewrite/apply/eval step of this process.
+Here we give in a little more detail about a single rewrite/apply/eval step of this process.
 See also `The Standard Evaluation Sequence
 <https://reference.wolfram.com/language/tutorial/Evaluation.html>`_.